-Stage Queensland is the peak body for performing arts centres in Queensland and the Northern Territory supporting a vibrant network of members to provide quality arts and cultural experiences to their communities.
+Stage Queensland is the peak body for performing arts centres in Queensland and supports a vibrant network of members to provide quality arts and cultural experiences to their communities.
 Individually Stage Queensland members are primarily the main presenters and advocates of cultural product within their region.
 Collectively Stage Queensland members provide access to the largest presenter group of performing arts product in Northern Australia.
 Until March 2017 Stage Queensland was known as NARPACA.

 Queenslanders and visitors experience great performing arts.

 To connect performing arts with Queensland audiences.

 • We believe performing arts are fundamental to creating good places to live and visit